M1Z1/Radio-Crawler/README.md

 ```
 **Important!**

-When arg1 is \rand, arg3 takes two lists of range, list 1 is determines the random range when the envelope is on, list 2 determines the range when the envelope is off.
+When arg1 is \rand, arg3 takes two lists of range, list 1 determines the random range when the envelope is on, list 2 determines the range when the envelope is off.

 4. **rest probability** (0-1):